-Girls Taking Up Space is designed to remedy and reverse this trend by having the girls maintain an active interest in STEM related areas before they lose their interest in STEM.
+We are designed to remedy and reverse this trend by having the girls maintain an active interest in STEM related areas before they lose their interest in it.
 We believe that by providing extra-curricular activities such as Space Camp, we will not only accomplish this, but will also have an impact on both their advanced academic and future career goals.

 What are the goals?